Yellowhead Fire

 Making Space for Indigenous Feminism | Book Launch

-Join us on November 21, 2024 from 5:30 – 8pm to celebrate the most recent edition of the iconic collection, Making Space for Indigenous Feminism!
-Yellowhead School will host editor Gina Starblanket and book contributors Megan Scribe, Eva Jewell, and Cara Peacock for a conversation reflecting on Indigenous feminism’s intergenerational longevity and ongoing relevance in contemporary contexts and debates.
-This Yellowhead Fire also features Indigenous Feminism trivia!
+This Yellowhead Fire celebrated the most recent edition of the iconic collection, Making Space for Indigenous Feminism!
+Yellowhead School hosted editor Gina Starblanket and book contributors Megan Scribe, Eva Jewell, and Cara Peacock for a conversation reflecting on Indigenous feminism’s intergenerational longevity and ongoing relevance in contemporary contexts and debates.
+This Yellowhead Fire also featured Indigenous Feminism trivia!

 Truth & Land Back

-This event will launch Yellowhead Online (YO) with the release of our first course based on the Yellowhead Red Paper, Land Back.
-This fire will include a panel discussion with course collaborators and Yellowhead Fellows, Shady Hafez & Riley Yesno, moderated by Hayden King.
-We will also be screening of Yellowhead’s first short film, Return to Gale Creek, which is featured in the Reclamation module of the Land Back curriculum.
-Hosted by Megan Scribe, this fire will engage the tensions in the Land Back movement against the backdrop of Truth & Reconciliation.
+This event launched Yellowhead Online (YO) with the release of our first course based on the Yellowhead Red Paper, Land Back.
+In celebration, Yellowhead hosted a panel discussion with course collaborators and Yellowhead Fellows, Shady Hafez & Riley Yesno, moderated by Hayden King.
+We also screened Yellowhead’s first short film, Return to Gale Creek, which is featured in the Reclamation module of the Land Back curriculum.
+Hosted by Megan Scribe, this fire engaged the tensions in the Land Back movement against the backdrop of Truth & Reconciliation.

 Yellowhead Sparks